sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 **So did it work?** not really. 💡 Results show that <span class="highlight">there is no significant difference between the best TF and F models</span>, with a performance gap of ~2% on the limited test set of ~90 samples. <d-footnote>As a reminder, we can only use the second Twitter dataset, of tweets that were posted after the LLM's training cutoff date, and our financial indicators are of daily frequency, therefore the small dataset for this type of experiments.</d-footnote>
 We confirmed it using the McNemar's test <d-cite key="P18-1128"></d-cite> which shows no statistically significant difference (p-value=0.48).
-On the good side, this is the only approach were our models surpass all baselines.
+On the good side, this is the only approach where our models surpass all baselines.

 **What can we learn? 🤔** While LLMs can analyze narratives, the TF model struggled to utilize this analysis for improved prediction.